sf-wdi-24/modules/week-02-ajax-and-js-objects/day-04/module-01/readme.md

 ## Let's mess with some prototypes

-We should have an understanding of decisions driving prototypes but let's start using them.
+We should have an understanding of decisions driving prototypes, but let's start using them.

 In something which executes JavaScript, try typing in this.